Afghanistan: 'The sooner we finish, the better,' says Joe Biden

 Mr Mujahid also said that working women in Afghanistan must stay at home until proper systems are in place to ensure their safety.

-"Our security forces are not trained (in) how to deal with women - how to speak to women (for) some of them," he said.
+"Our security forces are not trained [in] how to deal with women - how to speak to women [for] some of them," he said.
 "Until we have full security in place... we ask women to stay home."

 The Taliban enforced a strict version of Islamic law when they ran Afghanistan before 2001.
 Since their return to power, they have tried to convey a more restrained image, promising rights for women and girls and some freedom of speech.